Why Choose Us

 When looking at national road statistics, it is better to consider pre-pandemic numbers when both vehicle use and alcohol consumption were at “normal” levels.
 In just 2019, the number of people killed on UK roads as a result of drink driving was around 260.
 This was an increase of 20% on the 2018 numbers.

 In fact of all incidents on the road which lead to fatality or serious injury, half are now thought to be the result of drink driving.
-With the situation worsening every year, the problem must be addressed or we will continue to see horrific avoidable tragedy.
+With the situation worsening every year, the problem must be addressed or we will continue to see horrific avoidable tragedies.

 The sentence you will receive for drink driving will be affected by various factors explained later.
 However, there are guidelines that judges will consider based on the levels of alcohol in your system.